 Have you ever wanted to learn how to give your partner a great massage?
-It might be easier than you think.
-One of the best ways is to schedule time with a licensed massage therapist to teach you basic massage techniques.
+It's easier than you think.
+Just schedule time with a licensed massage therapist to teach you basic massage techniques.
 She can put one person on the table while she teaches the other, and then have you switch places.
 Booking 90 minutes is usually enough time of one session.
 You can practice at home, and then come back for more sessions to perfect your technique.

 Massage technique is made up of massage strokes that primarily derive from Swedish massage, the most commonly offered and best-known type of massage.
 If you're familiar with these massage techniques, you can better appreciate what the massage therapist is doing during a professional massage at a spa.